exercism/gleam/concepts/lists/about.md

 let threeValues = ["a", "b", "c"]
 ```

-The most common way to add an element to a list is through the spread syntax:
+The most common way to add an element to a list is to prepend it with the spread syntax:

 ```gleam
 let two_to_four = [2, 3, 4]